by Kylie Purcell

 What are the best performing silver stocks on the ASX?

-Data from the Silver Institute shows that only 27% of silver comes from mines where the metal is the primary source of revenue.
+Data from the Silver Institute shows that only 20-30% of silver comes from mines where the metal is the primary source of revenue.
+While major miners such as BHP Group ($BHP) sell silver, it’s a relatively small part of their metals portfolio.

 The Australian silver miners listed above have higher exposure to silver.
+Of these, the top performing silver stocks on the ASX over the last 12 months (to Feb 16, 2026) are:

 Silver supply and demand

 Silver is also valued in healthcare applications as it has antimicrobial properties and can be used for water purification.
 Its use in jewellery is due to being a rare, relatively tough metal, with anti-tarnish qualities.
-Silver is still seen as a store of value and demand for bars and coins has grown in the past two years.
-This source could be influential in the future if volatility in the stock market continues.

-💡Related: Gold stocks ASX: Top 10 gold mining companies→
+💡Related: Gold stocks ASX: Top 10 gold mining companies

-💡Related: Nickel stocks on ASX→
+💡Related: Nickel stocks on ASX

 Benefits of investing in silver stocks

 Inflation hedge: During a downturn investors often turn to precious metals as safe haven assets.
-Silver is often considered a hedge against inflation and can be used to diversify a portfolio.
+Silver is considered a hedge against inflation and can be used to diversify a portfolio.
 Similar to gold, it's a physical asset that's been used as a store of value for centuries and can be readily exchanged for cash.

 Industry use: Industrial activity increases when businesses are more confident about the future of the economy and expect better returns on their investments.
 Silver is used in various technologies that could see considerable growth in the longer term.
 These include photovoltaic (PV) cells used in solar panels, electronics systems in EVs, circuits and other devices essential to 5G technology.